TruHearing Logo - mobile

 watermark.svg

-Summer is just around the corner, so you may be thinking about doing some traveling.
-Whether you’re hopping in the car for a road trip to see family or jumping on a plane to somewhere exotic, if you have hearing aids, here are a few things to keep in mind as you travel.
+Whether you’re hopping in the car for a road trip to see family or jumping on a plane to somewhere exotic, if you have hearing aids, here are a few things to keep in mind when traveling.

-When you’re packing, make a list of the items you’ll need to bring with you to make sure your hearing aids stay in working order your whole trip.
-Here are a few essentials to consider:
+When you’re packing, make a list of the items you’ll need to bring with you to keep your hearing aids in working order your whole trip, such as

 • Extra batteries: While traveling, you may find yourself wearing your hearing aids longer than you normally would, so you may go through batteries quicker.
 Additionally, if you run out of batteries on vacation, you may not be able to buy new ones easily.
 It’s always a good idea to bring more than you think you’ll need.

-• Cleaning kit: Although your normal routine will probably be thrown off while you travel, make sure to bring your cleaning kit and stick to your normal daily cleaning schedule as much as possible.
-This will help guard against additional wear and tear they may experience as a result of being in new and different locations.
+• Cleaning kit: Although your routine might be thrown off while you travel, make sure to bring your cleaning kit and stick to your normal cleaning schedule as much as possible.
+This will help guard against additional wear and tear your hearing aids may experience in new and different locations.

 • Dryer/dehumidifier: If you’re going somewhere humid or near water, be sure to take your dryer or dehumidifier and use it nightly to fully dry out your hearing aids.

-• Charging station and charging cable: If you have rechargeable hearing aids, don’t forget your charging station!
-You’d be surprised how easy it is to forget something so critical to your hearing.
+• Charging station and charging cable: If you have rechargeable hearing aids, don’t forget your charging station and any necessary cables.

-• Extra domes and wax guards: Be prepared with everything you need to keep your hearing aids working well.
-A misshapen dome or clogged wax guard could prevent you from fully enjoying your trip.
-Bringing extras will ensure you can fix problems as they arise.
+• Extra domes and wax guards: A misshapen dome or clogged wax guard could prevent you from fully enjoying your trip.
+Bringing extras will ensure you can fix problems if they arise.

-• Bluetooth accessories: If you use Bluetooth accessories on a regular basis, don’t forget to bring them along too.
-Accessories like a remote mic can make it easier to talk to flight attendants, airline employees, or others in crowded and noisy environments.
+• Accessories: If you use hearing aid accessories regularly, don’t forget to bring them along too.
+Devices like a remote mic can make it easier to talk to airline employees or others in noisy environments.

-2. Keep hearing aid supplies in your carry-on bag.
-Air travel is full of unexpected delays, layovers, and more.
-Having your batteries, cleaning kit, and accessories in your carry-on allows you to keep everything close.
-If problems come up, you can address them with the tools at your disposal, instead of having to wait to access your checked luggage.
+1. Keep hearing aid supplies in your carry-on bag.
+Unexpected delays, layovers, and more can all happen with air travel.
+Having your charger or batteries, cleaning kit, and accessories in your carry-on allows you to keep everything close.
+If problems come up, you can address them instead of having to wait to access your checked luggage.
+Most rechargeable hearing aids today use lithium-ion batteries and chargers.
+The TSA advises keeping these items in your carry-on luggage rather than in checked baggage.

 3. Wear your hearing aids through security.
 Don’t worry, your hearing aids won’t set off the metal detectors or be detected in body scanners.
-However, just in case, it’s a good idea to tell the security agent that you are wearing hearing aids before you go through a detector or scan.
-If the hearing devices are detected during security, and you are asked to put them through the x-ray scanner, the x-rays won’t harm the hearing aid components.
+However, just in case, it’s a good idea to tell the security agent that you’re wearing hearing aids before you go through a detector or scan.
+If you’re asked to put them through the x-ray scanner, the x-rays won’t harm the hearing aid components.

 5. Use visual cues for better comprehension.
-Airplanes are full of background noise, and can pose a unique challenge—even with the help of hearing aids.
-In the airport and during your flight, pay special attention to visual cues to fill in parts of speech you may miss due to the challenging environment.
-And don’t be afraid to ask others to rephrase when you don’t understand or to look at you when they speak.
+Air travel can be noisy and difficult even with the help of hearing aids.
+In the airport and during your flight, pay special attention to visual cues to fill in parts of speech you may miss.
+And don’t be afraid to ask others to look at you when they speak or rephrase when you don’t understand.

-1. Only drive when you feel safe doing so.
+• Only drive when you feel safe doing so.
 If you’re spending extended periods in a car, straining to hear, you may become fatigued.
-If you reach a point where you are having a hard time hearing or are feeling tired from the strain, be safe and ask someone else to drive for awhile.
+If you reach a point where you’re having a hard time hearing or are feeling tired from the strain, be safe and ask someone else to drive for a while.

-3. Use a remote mic.
-One of the best parts of a road trip is talking with your travel companions—which can be hard for people who wear hearing aids.
-To make conversations easier, clip your remote mic to your companion’s shirt or place it in the back seat to hear everyone more clearly.
+• Use a remote mic.
+One of the best parts of a road trip is talking with your travel companions.
+To make conversations easier, clip a remote mic to your companion’s shirt or place it near the people farthest from you to hear everyone more clearly.

-Travel is a great way to experience new places and cultures and to build stronger relationships with the people you love most.
-Make the most of your trip, by planning to care for your hearing aids while you’re away from home.
-Try employing the strategies above to make your travel easier and your vacation more enjoyable.
+Travel is a great way to experience new places and cultures and to build stronger relationships with people you love.
+Make the most of your trip by planning to care for your hearing aids while you’re away from home.
+Hopefully, the strategies above make your travel easier and more enjoyable.

 Contact us